intergiro/developer-portal/docs/merchant/settlement/list.md

 # List

-List all Settlements available to the access_token.
+List all Settlements from previous authorizations available to the access_token.

 ``` {1}
 GET /v1/settlement/